MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/b/backtab.md

-# backspace
+# backtab

-One word.
-OK to use as a verb.
+Don't use.
+Instead, instruct the customer to use Shift+Tab.